mmiv-center/Research-Information-System/components/Workflow-Image-AI/README.md

 > rpp trigger --keep --each --cont workflow_snr
 ```

 Below is a window capture from one start to finish run of the tool.
-This workflow is established to compute the signal-to-noise ratio of each DICOM series in the data/ directory.
-The movie is not quite fair as it assumes that we are already running in a clean virtual environment provided by conda.
+This workflow calculates the signal-to-noise ratio of each DICOM series.
+The movie assumes that we are already running in a clean virtual environment provided by conda.

 ![Minimal workflow from start to deployment](images/workflowA-Z.gif)